 top of page

-I was introduced to the world of credit card-sized Linux single board computers (SBCs) in 2015 by a friend of mine who is an electronics engineer.
-At the time, he was developing an IoT-enabled device by combining a BeagleBone Black SBC and a USB microscope to monitor bees and beehives.
-So I started with the BeagleBone first and then switched to the Raspberry Pi.
-Why I did that is another story for another day, but I've had great experience with both.
-If you've only played with the Raspberry Pi, you may want to give BeagleBone boards a try as well!
+My own journey into the world of credit card-sized Linux single board computers (SBCs) began in 2015, thanks to an electronics engineer friend.
+He was then developing an IoT-enabled device, ingeniously combining a BeagleBone Black SBC with a USB microscope to monitor the fascinating world inside bee colonies and beehives.
+Initially, I followed suit and started with the BeagleBone, eventually transitioning to the Raspberry Pi.
+The reasons behind this switch are a story for another time, but I can attest to having had excellent experiences with both platforms.
+If your experience has been solely with the Raspberry Pi, I highly encourage you to explore the capabilities of BeagleBone boards as well!

-A few years ago, I had to build several multimodal (thermal and RGB) Raspberry Pi cameras (Fig. 1) and mount them on a center pivot irrigation machine in a mint field.
-They had to stay in the field for at least an entire growing season (~4 months) and capture images automatically.
-Even though it seemed straightforward, I was facing several challenges.
-I had to find answers to several important questions, the two most important of which were:
+A few years ago, a project required me to construct several multimodal (thermal and RGB) Raspberry Pi cameras (Fig. 1) and mount them on a center pivot irrigation system operating in a mint field.
+These imagers needed to withstand at least an entire growing season, approximately four months, and autonomously capture images throughout.
+While seemingly a straightforward task, I encountered several significant hurdles.
+Two of the most critical questions I had to address were:

-In this article I'm going to go over the first challenge and share with you the details of the [almost] weatherproof field enclosure I developed for the imager including its 'stl' 3D design files (at the end of this article).
-I will discuss the second challenge in another article.
-If you're not patient enough to wait, please feel free to read papers listed in the references section and my white papers and research articles.
-They provide a lot of information on the camera and its field applications.
+Therefore, in this article, I will address the first of these critical challenges, sharing the detailed design of the [almost] weatherproof field enclosure I developed for the imager, including its 'stl' 3D design files (available at the end of this article).
+I will delve into the second challenge, ensuring continuous power, in a subsequent article.
+For those eager to learn more immediately, I encourage you to explore the papers listed in the references section, as well as my white papers and research articles, which provide extensive information on the camera and its field applications.

 Thermal-RGB Imager Design

-Most Raspberry Pi cameras rely on only one imaging sensor/module (RGB or thermal), but for this project I needed a multimodal imager.
-My plan was to use RGB images to create masks (image processing) for thermal images of the same target.
-Fig. 1 depicts the electronic components of the thermal-RGB imager I developed I built.
-The electronic hardware is comprised of a Raspberry Pi SBC (Raspberry Pi Foundation) as the core, radiometric thermal module with shutter (FLIR Lepton® 2.5, FLIR Systems, Inc., Wilsonville, OR), RGB Raspberry Pi camera module (V2, Raspberry Pi Foundation), GPS module (Ultimate GPS Breakout, Adafruit Industries, New York City, NY), 2-channel relay board (SunFounder, Shenzhen City, Guangdong Province, China), and a precise DC-DC step-up/down voltage convertor (S18V20ALV, Pololu Robotics and Electronics, Las Vegas, NV).
+The electronic hardware core is a Raspberry Pi SBC (Raspberry Pi Foundation), complemented by a radiometric thermal module with a shutter (FLIR Lepton® 2.5, FLIR Systems, Inc., Wilsonville, OR), an RGB Raspberry Pi camera module (V2, Raspberry Pi Foundation), a GPS module (Ultimate GPS Breakout, Adafruit Industries, New York City, NY), a 2-channel relay board (SunFounder, Shenzhen City, Guangdong Province, China), and a precise DC-DC step-up/down voltage converter (S18V20ALV, Pololu Robotics and Electronics, Las Vegas, NV).

 Figure 2.
 Electronic components of the thermal-RGB imager.
-The electronic hardware is comprised of single-board computer, thermal module (radiometric with shutter), RGB camera module, GPS module, and relay board.
+The electronic hardware includes a single-board computer, thermal module (radiometric with shutter), RGB camera module, GPS module, and relay board.

-During my preliminary experiments with the thermal module, I noticed that the module would freeze after working for a number of hours.
-In order to resolve this issue, I added a relay board to reset the module automatically or manually.
-The GPS module has an accuracy of ±1.8 m under ideal conditions, and only works with the traditional latitude/longitude/altitude system.
-The GPS provides a real-time clock (RTC) to the Raspberry Pi.
+During initial experimentation with the thermal module, I observed occasional freezing after several hours of operation.
+To address this, I incorporated a relay board, enabling both automatic and manual resetting of the module.
+The GPS module provides an accuracy of ±1.8 m under ideal conditions and operates using the traditional latitude/longitude/altitude system.
+Importantly, the GPS module also provides a real-time clock (RTC) functionality to the Raspberry Pi.

 Captured images were processed and stored on a 16-GB SD card.
-Four images were recorded at each shooting: 1) thermal image in binary format, 2) thermal false color image in JPG format,3) RGB image in JPG format, and 4) automatically aligned RGB and thermal images in JPG format.
-GPS coordinates were also stored in TXT format separately for geotagging images.
-A the aforementioned logging interval (1 min), the available space on the SD card was enough to continuously record images for about 45 days.
+At each capture event, four images were recorded: 1) a thermal image in binary format, 2) a thermal false-color image in JPG format, 3) an RGB image in JPG format, and 4) an automatically aligned composite image of the RGB and thermal data in JPG format.
+GPS coordinates were also recorded separately in TXT format for image geotagging.
+With the aforementioned logging interval of 1 minute, the 16-GB SD card provided sufficient storage for approximately 45 days of continuous image recording.

 Weatherproof Housing